The Song of the Libelungs

 - Through the Citadel how? he had asked, thinking he hadn't heard correctly.

 They walked continuously through the City haunted by well-preserved thieves.
 Then, suddenly, the City plunged into the Ocean.
 From the sea, sunken buildings still rose above the water, but where the waves hit the land, a narrow beach had formed.
-In front of the beach opened a vast square, surrounded by columns up to the sky.
+In front of the beach there was a vast square, surrounded by columns up to the sky.

 The Libelungi descended there.
 Although there were only a millionth of those who once left the Wilderness left, probably, there were still many, overwhelmingly many.